ZaynahGiti/PilotProject/README.md

-# simple CRUD app -  Angular2 with  Material  Design
+# simple CRUD app -  Angular with  Material  Design

-Development Stack:

 Back-End logic : NodeJS using RESTful API to handle CRUD operations for Employees Data
 --------------------------------------------------------------------------------
-Front-End :Angular2- with Material Design.
+Front-End :Angular- with Material Design.
 --------------------------------------------------------------------------------